-In Matera you’ll spend a lot of time in caves.
+In Matera Italy you’ll spend a lot of time in caves.
 You’ll sleep in a cave, eat in a cave, drink an aperitivo in a cave, and even view modern sculpture in a cave.

-It’s one of the most unique and spectacular places we’ve visited in Italy or anywhere in the world.
+This southern Italian city is one of the most unique and spectacular places we’ve visited in Italy or anywhere in the world.

 - What to Do in Matera

 - Where to Eat in Matera

 - Matera Italy Map

 - More Italy Posts

 As of 1 May 2022, a Green Pass (showing proof of vaccination or a negative test) is no longer required in Italy.

 Masks are now only necessary on public transport (until at least September 2022).